While Botox is primarily associated with anti-aging cosmetics, you might be surprised to find out that it can be used to treat cerebral palsy (CP).

 Cerebral palsy (CP) is a group of disorders that affect mobility, balance, and posture.
 It is the most widespread physical disability in children.
 Abnormal brain development or damage is its primary cause.
 Brain damage that results in CP can occur before, during, or after birth.
-The most common cause of CP is lack of oxygen during labor and delivery.
+The most common cause of CP is the lack of oxygen during labor and delivery.
 It can even happen during the first years of a child’s life, during significant brain development.
 Most CP cases involve brain damage occur before or during birth.
-A small percentage of CP is due to brain damage occurring with the first 28 days after birth.
+A small percentage of CP is because of brain damage occurring with the first 28 days after birth.

 What are the symptoms of CP?

 Different people experience different symptoms.
 Someone with severe CP might not have the ability to walk at all and require lifelong care.
 Some might have milder symptoms, and may only need a walker as an aid.
 CP symptoms do not exacerbate over time.
 But symptoms can change over the course of one’s life.

 People with CP can also experience different conditions such as intellectual disability, seizures, vision problems, hearing or speech problems, spine issues such as scoliosis, or joint problems such as contractures.

 Doctors recognize four different types of CP.
 Each is related to what kind of movement is inhibited.
 They are spastic, ataxic, dyskinetic, and mixed.